 President inaugurates hospital block in Vrindavan, hails Ramakrishna Mission

-President Ram Nath Kovind on Thursday inaugurated a 300-bed block of a hospital run by the Ramakrishna Mission in Vrindavan and compared the organisation's work to that done by Lord Krishna.
-The President, while dedicating the 'Sharda Block' of the charitable hospital to cancer patients, also said the Mission was established with the objective of 'Nar seva hi Narayan seva hai', meaning 'serving people is serving God'.
+President Ram Nath Kovind inaugurated a 300-bed block of a hospital run by the Ramakrishna Mission in Vrindavan on Thursday and compared the organisation's work to that done by Lord Krishna.
+The President, while dedicating the 'Sharda Block' of the Ramakrishna Mission Sevashrama Charitable Hospital to cancer patients, also said the Mission was established with the objective of 'Nar seva hi Narayan seva hai', meaning serving people is serving God.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)